soumendrak/website-v2/content/blog/2025-at-a-glance.md

 This year I have learnt many life experiences especially on the personal front.
 On my last breaths when I will rewind my life, 2025 will be remembered for sure.

 ## Highlights
 - For the first time I have met with any of my employer's CEO.
-I met PepsiCo CEO, Ramon Laguarta.
+I met PepsiCo CEO, [Ramon Laguarta](https://www.linkedin.com/in/ramonlaguarta/).
 He shook hands with me and thanked me for my work.
-Memory of the year.
+Memory of the year?
 Decade?
-- Upto a certain extent, I was able to predict how the stock market will behave especially on the AI stocks and I have a good amount of unrealized gain.
 - I have become a [judge in a hackathon](https://www.soumendrak.com/blog/hydpyhack2025/) for the first time.
 The experience of being a participant was better for me than being a judge.
-- I moved my VPS from DigitalOcean to a cheaper alternative, Hetzner.
+- I moved my VPS (Virtual Private Server) from DigitalOcean to a cheaper alternative, Hetzner.
 - I have gained the experiences of [making reels](https://www.youtube.com/@SoumendraSahooAIGuy).
 This year I have moved outdoors in parks, rooftops, desk and all to shoot reels on AI.
 In that brief period 4 persons were involved behind the camera and It is tougher than it looks.
 - The best book I have read this year is [The 5 Types of Wealth - Sahil Bloom](https://www.the5typesofwealth.com/).
 This book helped me shift my focus a bit from my work and take care of the other aspects of life.
 - I have learnt car driving, got Driver's license and drove around 500 KM/50hrs in 6 months to prepare for the DL test.
 Surprisingly, my two wheeler driving got improved after I have implemented my four wheeler driving lessons there. #TransferLearning